karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 - `<AUName>` is the display name of the Administrative Unit to query for delegated Authentication Administrators.
 - `<AuthenticationAdminUPN>` is the user principal name of the delegated Authentication Administrator to add to the Administrative Unit

-## Remove a delegated Authentication Administrators from an Administrative Unit
+## Remove a delegated Authentication Administrator from an Administrative Unit

 Run the following command to remove a delegated Authentication Administrators from an Administrative Unit